-Taking all this together, now you know how many reps becomes too much:
+Taking all this together, now you know how many reps become too much:

-In general, performing more than 15 reps per set is too much for hypertrophy.
-Additionally, it is recommended to perform no less than 25 reps, and no more than 50 reps, per muscle group per workout.
+In general, performing more than 15 reps per set is usually too much for hypertrophy.
+Additionally, it is recommended to perform no less than 25 total reps, and no more than 50 total reps, per muscle group per workout.
 Following these recommendations will ensure adherence to the hypertrophy range.

 How you reach the ideal rep range is up to you.

 For example, you could do 4 sets of 8 reps for a total of 32 reps.